-Technology and data change every day.
-Just as you think you grasp the “next big thing” to help you manage your data, another innovation comes along.
-After a while, playing catch up can seem futile and you’re left treading water, hoping not to drown in the sea of data your business has accumulated.
+Technology and data are changing every day.
+Just as you think you have grasped the “next big thing” to help you manage your data, another innovation comes along.
+After a while, playing catch-up can seem futile and you’re left treading water, hoping not to drown in the sea of data your business has accumulated.

 What is Predictive Analytics?